maxbischoff/lfcs-practice/tasks-readme-base.md

 # HEADING

-Run the docker container using `docker run -it IMAGE`, or execute the setup.sh script locally to set up the task.
+Run the docker container using `docker run -it IMAGE` and complete the task.

 ## Task Description